Ares-Developers/Ares-docs/bugfixes/type2/ivanbombscloak.rst

-.. index:: Ivan Bombs; Ivan Bombs will not damage cloaked Ivans.
+.. index:: Ivan Bombs; Ivan Bombs will not damage cloaked Ivans

 ============================
 Ivan Bombs and Cloaked Ivans